Ques.76. What is the difference between regression and retesting?

 - All the communication and discussions should be focused on facts and figures(risk analysis, priority setting, etc).
 Emphasizing that the collaborative work of developers and testers will lead to better software.

 - Empathy is one characteristic that definitely helps in testing.
 Testers empathizing with developers and other project stakeholders will lead to better relations between the two.
 Also, empathizing with end-users will lead to software with better usability of the product.

 - Reference- ISTQB Foundation Level Syllabus – The Certified Tester Foundation Level in Software Testing

 Ques.95.
 What is the difference between testing and debugging?

 Ans.
-Testing is the primarily performed by testing team in order to find the defects in the system.
-Whereas, debugging is an activity performed by development team.
-In debugging the cause of defect is located and fixed.
+Testing is primarily performed by the testing team in order to find the defects in the system.
+Whereas, debugging is an activity performed by the development team.
+In debugging the cause of the defect is located and fixed.
 Thus removing the defect and preventing any future occurrence of the defect as well.

-Other difference between the two is - testing can be done without any internal knowledge of software architecture.
-Whereas debugging requires knowledge of the software architecture and coding.
+Another difference between the two is – testing can be done without any internal knowledge of software architecture.
+Whereas debugging requires knowledge of software architecture and coding.

 Ans.
-Agile methodology of software development is based on iterative and incremental approach.
-In this model, the application is broken down into smaller build on which different cross functional team work together providing rapid delivery along with adapting to changing needs at the same time.
+The agile methodology of software development is based on an iterative and incremental approach.
+In this model, the application is broken down into smaller build on which different cross-functional teamwork together providing rapid delivery along with adapting to changing needs at the same time.

 Ques.97.
 What is scrum?